Edit

 How it works

-This means file bytes only flow through memory when you read them — and if you stream to disk, memory consumption is constant regardless of file size.
+File bytes only flow through memory when you read them — and if you stream to disk, memory consumption is constant regardless of file size.